 Shared Decision Making & Lung Cancer Screening

 Shared decision-making for lung cancer screening is recommended by the U.S. Preventive Services Task Force and required for screening reimbursement by CMS.
 However, comparisons of the widely used Option Grid (physician-led) and ShouldIScreen (web-based) decision aids are lacking.
 Study investigators looking to do so randomized lung cancer screening participants to either decision prior to screening.
 A validated shared decision-making assessment tool (CollaboRATE) was used to assess participant experience immediately after screening.
-Patients were contacted 1 week later to answer questions designed to assess knowledge retention about lung cancer and the harms and benefits of screening.
+Patients were ed 1 week later to answer questions designed to assess knowledge retention about lung cancer and the harms and benefits of screening.
 Knowledge retention did not differ significantly, with average scores of 62.4% and 64.7% for the online aid and Option Grid, respectively.
 Post-intervention/screening patient-satisfaction scores were 98.6% for ShouldIScreen and 97.4% for Option Grid.

 A Novel Sedative for Bronchoscopy